RajKulk16/Google-SVHN-Prediction-using-DeepNet-CNN/README.md

 3. **LeNet-5 Architecture:**
    - Implemented the traditional LeNet-5 alongside CNN to compare the base results of the both.

+4. **Vgg16**
+   - Achieved accuracy of ~42%

 4. **Results:**
    - Although tuned-custom made CNN achieved higher results when compared to LeNet, LeNet showed stable increase and decrease in accuracy and loss respectively in comparison to CNN.
+   - Vgg16 can be applied to more complex datasets.

 5. **Dataset Link:**
    - [Download SVHN Dataset](http://ufldl.stanford.edu/housenumbers/)